east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Forms.md

 `EthnicGroup` inserts a standardised dropdown list of ethnic groups, and an 'other' box which appears if any of the 'other' options are selected.
 This dependency behaviour is achieved by adding code to `~\Views\Partials\Forms\Themes\EastSussex\Script.cshtml` which injects JSON into the page to hook into Umbraco Forms' own conditional logic.

 `AgreeToTerms` lets you create a checkbox with a link to an Umbraco page or document, to create a "I've read and agree to these terms and conditions" question.

+`Address` lets you collect a UK address using a postcode lookup.
+It is an Umbraco Forms wrapper around a standard MVC forms partial view from the [Escc.FindAddress.Mvc](https://github.com/east-sussex-county-council/Escc.FindAddress.Mvc) project.
+It stores its data as a JSON object including latitude, longitude, UPRN and USRN.
+A custom render view at `~\App_Plugins\UmbracoForms\BackOffice\Common\RenderTypes\address.html` ensures that the JSON is not displayed in the entries viewer.

 **Multiple file uploads** should just use the 'File upload' field type multiple times.
 A native multiple file upload field type is [expected soon](https://github.com/PerplexInternetmarketing/Perplex-Umbraco-Forms/issues/2), and the next release of Umbraco Forms is due in Q1 2018.